Falher: Etymology

 The name of the colony and first mission of Saint-Jean-Baptiste de Falher was chosen on June 1, 1912 by the first party of settlers, accompanied by Fathers Constant Falher and Jean-Baptiste Henri Giroux.
 During a gathering for prayer, Giroux suggested the name “Saint-Constant de Falher,” which was met with protests by Fr.
 Falher.
 The group settled on the name by combining Giroux’s first name and Fr.
 Falher’s family name.
 The surname is ultimately derived from Breton falc’her (cognate with French faucher) meaning “scytheman.”
 When the mission was officially elevated to a parish by Bishop Émile Grouard on June 14, 1917, he chose to erect it under the patronage of Saint Anne as there was already a mission named Saint-Jean-Baptiste in present-day Fort McMurray, built a year prior to that in Falher.

 The settlements of Falher, Donnelly and Girouxville were referred to by the Cree jointly as umstosee owuskee, meaning “Frenchman’s Land.”
-J. Fromhold provides the alternate Cree name of mistik asissw owaski to Falher and Donnelley, literally “Little Stick House" (in reference to the mission church), the Cree supposedly identifying the French as the mistik asis iniw or “Little Stick People.”
+J. Fromhold provides the alternate Cree name of mistik asissw owaski to Falher and Donnelly, literally “Little Stick House" (in reference to the mission church), the Cree supposedly identifying the French as the mistik asis iniw or “Little Stick People.”